Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_configuration.md

 ### Parse of push content

-In the Easemob, APNs are only generated when the persistent connection does not exist (the App process does not exist or is suspended).
+In the AgoraChat, APNs are only generated when the persistent connection does not exist (the App process does not exist or is suspended).
 At this time, iOS will not be allowed direct access to the APNs content, but when the user clicks on the push notification bar, it can be found in launchOptions from

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions;